The LIMIT clause in a SELECT query sets a maximum number of rows for the

 Restrictions:

-Correlated subqueries used in EXISTS
+Correlated subqueries used in EXISTS and IN operators

-cannot include a LIMIT
+cannot include a LIMIT clause.

 Examples:

-clause caps the size of the result set, with the
+The following example shows how the LIMIT clause caps the size of the result set, with the

-limit being applied after any other clauses such as WHERE
+limit being applied after any other clauses such as WHERE.

 [localhost:21000] > create database limits;